openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Area of Interest Selection
 ==========================

 In the majority of SEPAL modules, the first mandatory input, is the area of interest (AOI), this input will be used as a boundary to cut the processes and its outputs.
-Depending on if you are using the default :btn:`<fas fa-globe>` process recipes or the :btn:`<fas fa-wrench>` custom applications you will find different user interfaces.
+Depending on if you are using the default :btn:`<fa-solid fa-globe>` process recipes or the :btn:`<fa-solid fa-wrench>` custom applications you will find different user interfaces.

 .. _recipe_aoi:

 Recipe AOI
 ^^^^^^^^^^

-The recipes are accessible through the orange :btn:`<fas fa-globe>` globe icon located at the left side of the SEPAL window.
+The recipes are accessible through the orange :btn:`<fa-solid fa-globe>` globe icon located at the left side of the SEPAL window.

 For many of the recipes, an area of interest has to be selected.
 Locate the AOI selection button at the bottom right corner.
 Click the :guilabel:`AOI` button to open the selection window.